nikbolotin/test-repository/README.md

 # Merge commit
-Test if after merge we are able to get a commit from which the merge commit was made
+Test if after merge we are able to get a commit from which the merge commit was made This works fine but it adds all the historical commits

+# Squash commit
+???
+???